desaidhruv5/Simulations/README.md

 OUTPUT FILES:

-The code produces the following files, which are subsequently used for analysis by Python scripts (detailed below) :
+The code produces the following files, which are subsequently used for analysis with their respective Python scripts (detailed below):

 * 'fallback.dat' -- used to measure fallback rate